OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

 ---
-title: "Octopus Deploy Terraform provider: Getting started with the Beta"
+title: "Getting started with the Terraform provider for Octopus Deploy"
 description: Introducing the official Terraform provider for Octopus Deploy.
-Learn how to
+Learn how to use it to provision Octopus
 author: michael.levan@octopus.com
 visibility: public
 published: 2011-01-25